hdl/awesome/content/items/pyfpga.md

 * Consumes fewer system resources than GUI based workflows.

 Also, some command-line helpers are provided, for quick tests or small projects.

+References:

+- pyFPGA is the continuation of a previous proyect from 2015 ([fpga_helpers](https://github.com/INTI-CMNB-FPGA/fpga_helpers)).